mapbox/DEPRECATED-mapbox-ios-sdk/README.markdown

 Mapbox iOS SDK
 --------------

+**This tree of the Mapbox iOS SDK is deprecated in favor of http://github.com/mapbox/mapbox-ios-sdk version 2.0.0 and above.
+The future of Mapbox maps is vector rendering, and 2.0.0 is a rewrite based on OpenGL ES and vector rendering.**

 Based on the Route-Me iOS map library (Alpstein fork) with [Mapbox](http://mapbox.com) customizations.

 Requires iOS 5 or greater (includes iOS 7+ support at runtime), Xcode 5.0 or greater, and ARC.